endless-hu/6.824-2022-public/README.md

 #### Performance Compared To the Instructors' Solution

-**Result**: There's no big difference between mine and the instructors'.
+**Result**: There's no significant difference between mine and the instructors'.

 You can find the performance of MIT's solution on [the lab specification page](http://nil.lcs.mit.edu/6.824/2022/labs/lab-raft.html) on the course website.
 And you can easily calculate my solution's average performance by [processing](scripts/calc_log_lab2.py) [the test logs](docs/test_logs/).